 - a plastic surgeon – a doctor who specialises in reconstructive surgery if you have vulval cancer

-- a radiologist – a doctor who analyses x-rays and scans
+- a radiologist – a doctor who looks at scans and x-rays to diagnose problems

-- a pathologist – a doctor who examines cancer cells under a microscope and advises on the type and extent of the cancer.
+- a pathologist – a doctor who looks at cells or body tissue under a microscope to diagnose cancer.

-It may also include other healthcare professionals, such as a dietitian, physiotherapist, occupational therapist, radiographer, psychologist or counsellor.
+It may also include other healthcare professionals, such as:

 Our cancer information has been awarded the PIF TICK.
 Created by the Patient Information Forum, this quality mark shows we meet PIF’s 10 criteria for trustworthy health information.

 The language we use

 We want everyone affected by cancer to feel our information is written for them.